If you seem to get in your own way, it’s time to make money mindset shifts for your financial freedom.

 It’s a mindset where another person’s success is simply that, their success.
 It doesn’t mean you get less.

 There isn’t a pie with a limited number of slices, and someone else’s big slice means you get a smaller piece.
 With an abundance mindset, the pie is big enough for everyone.
 An abundance mindset is part of positive thinking, and science supports the benefits.
-As James Clear states in this article, “Positive thinking isn’t just a soft and fluffy feel-good term.
+As James Clear states, “Positive thinking isn’t just a soft and fluffy feel-good term.
 Yes, it’s great to simply “be happy,” but those moments of happiness are also critical for opening your mind to explore and build the skills that become so valuable in other areas of your life.”

 An abundance mindset is a calmer way of thinking and just plain feels better!